ocsi0520/mjml-email-builder/docs/architecture.md

 It must be mentioned that there are items which are available even without registering any additional plugins.
 These items are [CanvasItem](../src/AppState/BuiltInItem/Canvas/CanvasItem.ts), [BlockItem](../src/AppState/BuiltInItem/Block/BlockItem.ts) and [SlotItem](../src/AppState/BuiltInItem/Slot/SlotItem.ts)

 ### CanvasItem
 It kinda speaks for itself.
 This one is the "element category" of canvas.
-There can be only one canvas in the AppState and it must be the root element in.
+There can be only one canvas in the AppState and it must be the root element.
 The only direct children it can have are Block elements (discussed right after).

 ### BlockItem